 Academic: The student should begin by first talking to the instructor to attempt resolution about any academic matters such as grades or course work.
 If you still have concerns you should talk to the specific Department Chair.
-If this is not possible or unsuccessful, the student may then complete the concern/complaint report.
+If this is not possible or unsuccessful, the student may then complete the Student Complaint and Resolution Form.
 This will take the concern to the next levels of resolution.

 Non-Academic: The student should begin by first talking to the coordinator or supervisor of the department where the concern occurred.
-If there is no resolution the student may then complete the concern/complaint report.
+If there is no resolution the student may then complete the Student Complaint and Resolution Form.
 This will take the concern to the next levels of resolution.

 Next Steps (if needed)

 If the informal concern/complaint process is completed and there is still no resolution, the student may discuss the possibility of filing a Formal Grievance with the Vice President of Student Services & College Centers.
 For specific information regarding the Student Grievance Procedure, refer to the College Catalog and Cuesta College Board Policy 5530.